vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-tag-edge-syntax.md

 nebula> CREATE EDGE noedge()  -- empty properties

-nebula> CREATE TAG player_with_default(name string, age int DEFAULT 20)  -- age is set to 20 by default nebula> CREATE EDGE follow_with_default(start_time timestamp DEFAULT 0, grade double 0.0)  -- start_time is set to 0 by default, grade is set to 0.0 by default
+nebula> CREATE TAG player_with_default(name string, age int DEFAULT 20)  -- age is set to 20 by default nebula> CREATE EDGE follow_with_default(start_time timestamp DEFAULT 0, grade double DEFAULT 0.0)  -- start_time is set to 0 by default, grade is set to 0.0 by default
 ```

 <!-- ```ngql